cwadge/junk-drawer/pipewire_tuning_guide.md

 - S32_LE
 ```

 In this case, I'm just playing a null WAV file I made with `sox`, but it could be literally any sound file that's supported by `aplay`.
-We only care about the hardware dump output, which tells us: `RATE: [32000 192000]`; this is a range, not a series like the other card.
-That means the card supports a floor and a ceiling in hardware, and everything in between, so we can use any rates in that range natively.
+We only care about the hardware dump output, which tells us: `RATE: [32000 192000]`; this is a range, not a series like the previous card we looked at.
+That means this particular card supports a floor and a ceiling in hardware, and everything in between, so we can use any rates in that range natively.
 Nice.

 ## Setting Up WirePlumber